Sweden: Climate

 Most of Sweden has a temperate climate, despite its northern latitude, with largely four distinct seasons and mild temperatures throughout the year.
 The winter in the far south is usually weak and is manifested only through some shorter periods with snow and sub-zero temperatures; autumn may well turn into spring there, without a distinct period of winter.
 The northern parts of the country have a subarctic climate while the central parts have a humid continental climate.
-The coastal south can be defined as having either a humid continental climate using the 0 °C isotherm, or an oceanic climate using the −3 °C isotherm.
+The coastal south can be defined as having either a humid continental climate using the 0 °C isotherm, or an oceanic climate using the -3 °C isotherm.

 Due to the increased maritime moderation in the peninsular south, summer differences between the coastlines of the southernmost and northernmost regions are about 2 C-change in summer and 10 C-change in winter.
 This grows further when comparing areas in the northern interior where the winter difference in the far north is about 15 C-change throughout the country.
-The warmest summers usually happen in the Mälaren Valley around Stockholm due to the vast landmass shielding the middle east coast from Atlantic low-pressure systems in July compared to the south and west.
+The warmest summers usually happen in the Mälaren Valley around Stockholm due to the vast landmass shielding the middle east coast from Atlantic low-pressure systems in July.
 Daytime highs in Sweden's municipal seats vary from 19 C to 24 C in July and -9 C to 3 C in January.
 The colder temperatures are influenced by the higher elevation in the northern interior.
-At sea level instead, the coldest average highs range from 21 C to -6 C. As a result of the mild summers, the arctic region of Norrbotten has some of the northernmost agriculture in the world.
+At sea level, the coldest average highs range from 21 C to -6 C. As a result of the mild summers, the arctic region of Norrbotten has some of the northernmost agriculture in the world.

-Sweden is much warmer and drier than other places at a similar latitude, and even somewhat farther south, mainly because of the combination of the Gulf Stream and the general west wind drift, caused by the direction of planet Earth's rotation.
-Sweden has much milder winters than many parts of Russia, Canada, and the northern United States.
+Sweden is much warmer and drier than other places at a similar latitude, and even somewhat farther south, mainly because of the combination of the Gulf Stream and the general west wind drift, caused by the direction of Earth's rotation.
 Because of Sweden's high latitude, the length of daylight varies greatly.
 North of the Arctic Circle, the sun never sets for part of each summer, and it never rises for part of each winter.
 In the capital, Stockholm, daylight lasts for more than 18 hours in late June but only around 6 hours in late December.
 Sweden receives between 1,100 and 1,900 hours of sunshine annually.